opensim-org/opensim-core/README.md

 2. **Libraries**.
 Hopefully you can skip this step.
 This step is required if:
   1. You are using CMake version 2.8.11 or older.
   2. You plan on building C++ executables or libraries on top of OpenSim, *and* you plan to "install" them in the CMake sense of the word (that is, you're not going to simply use them from your project's build directory).
-  3. You plan to use the Java or MATLAB wrapping.
+  3. You plan to use the Java or MATLAB scripting.

   If any of these are true, then you must add OpenSim-Core libraries to your linker path.
 Open a terminal and type: